-Kendra Lucas (ES SPED Teacher) and Bryan Nicolle (HS SPED Teacher) will provide the required SPED services onsite based on the student's IEP and the parent/district agreement developed during the T-bird Virtual Academy Orientation.
+Kendra Lucas (ES SPED Teacher) and Alli Brown (ES SPED Teacher) will provide the required SPED services onsite based on the student's IEP and the parent/district agreement developed during the T-bird Virtual Academy Orientation.
 These services will be delivered through individual, or small group instruction methods based on the Virtual Students' IEP.
 Amber Smith (District GT Teacher) will provide the required GT services onsite based on the student's GT needs and the parent/district agreement developed during the T-bird Virtual Academy Orientation.
 These services will be delivered through individual, or small group instruction methods based on the Virtual Students' GT plan.

-Both the SPED and GT teachers will continue on-going summer professional development through the Arch Ford Co-on acretopinent anough the ment of a co op.
+Both the SPED and GT teachers will continue on-going summer professional development through the Arch Ford Co-op.